sailhouse/email-confirmation/README.md

 - Support for Postmark and Resend email providers (easy to add more with a PR or in a fork)
 - Seamless integration with Sailhouse events
 - TypeScript-based Netlify Functions
+- Secure HMAC-based tokens for verification
+- Email subscriber persistence using Netlify Blob Store
+- Summary reporting to Slack for subscription activity

 Note - you'll need to process the confirmed emails yourself, but a similar process of a function in Netlify or another service receiving push events from Sailhouse will make that very easy to do.